jphermans/Px2Connect_browser_extension/README.md

 ### Automatic Updates
 The extension checks for new versions:
 - When first installed
-- Every 6 hours automatically
+- Every 24 hours automatically
 - Each time you open the popup
 - Manually through the options page

 When a new version is available:
-1. A notification banner will appear at the top of the popup
+1. A persistent notification banner will appear at the top of the popup
-2. A desktop notification will be shown
+2. A desktop notification will be shown with clear update instructions
 3. Click the banner to go to the download page
 4. Download and install the new version following the installation steps

-You can also check for updates manually:
-1. Open the options page
-2. Click the "Check for Updates" button
-3. The status will show if you're up to date or if a new version is available

 ### Update Installation
 New versions will be available through the [Releases](../../releases) page.
 To update:
 1. Download the latest version
 2. Remove the existing extension
 3. Install the new version following the installation steps
+4. Your settings will be automatically migrated to the new version

 ## Recent Improvements

-### Welcome Experience
+### Multi-Browser Support
-- New welcome page introducing key features
-- Modern, consistent design matching the extension theme
-- Professional SVG icons for better visual clarity
+- Added full Safari browser compatibility
+- Browser-specific optimizations for each platform
+- Consistent experience across all supported browsers
-- Smooth transitions and hover effects
+- Automatic browser detection and feature adaptation

+### Enhanced Update System
+- Persistent update notifications
+- Clear step-by-step update instructions
+- Improved version comparison logic
-- Automatic redirection to settings after first launch
+- Automatic settings migration
+- Backup and restore functionality
+- Error handling and recovery

 ### Settings Management
 - Enhanced settings migration between updates